 Bigger, Stronger, Better

-Thoughts from a member of our Executive Team as a leader in the affordable housing industry.
+Thoughts from members of our Team as leaders in the affordable housing industry.

 Supporting Residents Through Addiction Recovery

 Picture this: You’re newly experiencing homelessness.
 It’s winter and the temperatures are forecasted to be in the negatives for the next few nights.
 You found a blanket, but other than that it’s the clothes on your back to keep you warm tonight.
 You meet someone who offers you some food, another blanket, and a substance you’ve never seen before that they guarantee will keep you warm for the night.